Reckziegel/FFP/README.md

 approach offers an inexpensive way for scenario generation: it reprices the *probabilities* associated to each scenario, instead of the scenarios themselves.
-Once the new probabilities have been defined, the computations can be performed very quickly because the burden associated with scenario generation and valuation is left aside.
+Once the new probabilities have been defined, the computations can be performed very quickly because the burden of scenario generation and valuation is left aside.

 ## Installation